Caring for Our World

 > Raised funds for the charity toilet twinning by twinning the 5 toilets in our building with 5 in far-flung locations in the developing world.

-Oxted URC has recently been awarded Bronze
+Oxted URC has been awarded Bronze

-In November 2019 we published a small cookery book Our Useful Recipe Collection, a compilation of contributions from members of the congregation.
+We have published a small cookery book Our Useful Recipe Collection, a compilation of contributions from members of the congregation.
 The 26 recipes are mainly designed to use up leftovers and gluts of fruit and vegetables.
 The book, price £3, has sold out, but re-prints are possible upon request to the Church Office.
 A profit of £165 was made from the original print-run and donated to MCS.